enzo-project/enzo-e/doc/source/devel/eos-fluidprops.rst

      }
    }

-Now the above snippet is fine, but it could get tedious to go modify that code every time that we introduce a new type of EOS.
+The code snippet shown above is fine, but it could get tedious to have to modify that code every time that we introduce a new type of EOS.
 Instead we can write the following snippet, which accomplishes the same thing (but without the caveat):

 .. code-block:: c++